Milan Aksentijević: Break up of Yugoslavia

 Aksentijević opposed Slovenian independence.
 On 22 May 1991 Aksentijević, then a Lieutenant-Colonel, set a deadline of the next day for the people of Maribor to accede to an ultimatum to deliver over money, recruits, information about recruits, and to close Slovenian militia training centres.
-Aksentijević'a demands were ignored.
+Aksentijević's demands were ignored.
 Aksentijević's base was home to the trial of the Ljubljana Four.
 During the Ten-Day War between Slovene militia and the JNA, Aksentijević commanded a base surrounded by Slovenes.
 Interviewed for the BBC documentary The Death of Yugoslavia he recalled angrily asking for orders from JNA high command, asking "Are we an army or not? ...
 If we're an army we should act.
 If not, we should retreat".

-After the Slovenian independence he was deployed to Croatia and took part in the war there on the side of the JNA.
+After the Slovenian independence he was deployed to Croatia and Croatian War of Independence on the side of the JNA.
 On 13 September 1991 he was captured near Tušilović when the helicopter he was on was forced to land by Croat fire.
 Aksentijević was later exchanged for Anton Kikaš after spending seventy days in the Remetinec prison.

 From July 1991 to 31 December 1991, Aksentijević was the Assistant Commander of the 5th Military District of the Armed Forces of the SFRY for Moral Education and Legal Affairs.
 Later he was appointed leader of the Group for Cooperation with the UN Peacekeeping Forces in Sarajevo during the war in Bosnia, where he remained until his forced retirement on 12 May 1992.
 Whilst in Bosnia Aksentijevic was the chief negotiator with the Vice President of the Presidency of Bosnia and Herzegovina (BiH), Ejup Ganic, on the release of Alija Izetbegovic and the events that surrounding the showdown in Dobrovoljacka Street in Sarajevo on 3 May 1992.

 Later life

 In January 1992 Aksentijević was stripped of Slovene citizenship due to his role in the Ten Day War.
 His family, including his wife who is a Slovene, had been forced out of their flat.
 In March 1995 Aksentijević returned to Slovenia on a tourist visa and was subsequently allowed to remain in Slovenia.
 In 2002 war crimes charges against Aksentijević were dropped for lack of evidence, however Aksentijević has not been allowed to gain Slovene citizenship.
 Aksentijević currently lives in Golnik and is active in various groups for Serbian Slovenes.

+In 2020 Spomenka Hribar, in a speech commemorating the 30th anniversary of the agreement on a referendum on Slovene independence, appealed to Slovene President Borut Pahor to restore Aksentijević's citizenship.
+Slovene prime minister Janez Janša responded to this request by accusing Aksentijević of committing war crimes in Bosnia and elsewhere, accusations that Aksentijević denies.